-- Pushing her in a pram or buggy to facilitate sleep.
+- Putting your baby in a pram or buggy to facilitate sleep.

-- Using a pacifier to get her to stop crying and fall asleep.
+- Using a pacifier to stop crying and facilitate sleep.

-- Allowing her to stroke your tresses and fall asleep.
+- Allowing your baby to stroke your tresses and fall asleep.

 The real challenge lies in breaking these habits.
-Once you have been able to break them, it will be easy to help your baby learn to self-soothe quickly.
-But, remember this is necessary only for babies older than six months.
-Until your child turns six, do not worry about the habits getting ingrained.
+Once you are able to break them, it will be easy to help your baby learn to self-soothe fast.
+But, remember that this is necessary only for babies older than six months.
+Until your baby turns six, do not worry about the habits getting ingrained.

 Points To Remember

-- A baby who has learned to self-settle can be left awake, and she will sleep on her own.
+- A baby who has learned to self-settle can be left awake, and they will sleep on their own.